WWE News: CM Punk Pays Tribute To John Cena With Heartwarming Tweet

 The response from the social media users suggests that the spectacle is regarded by many wrestling fans as one of the best in history.
 Punk’s post also indicates that it was one of the most memorable experiences of his own career.

 The match was the catalyst for a storyline that saw Punk leave the company as the World Champion.
 This was shortly after his infamous “pipebomb” promo, in which he blurred the line between fiction and reality by sharing his frustrations with the company on a live episode of Monday Night Raw.
-The storyline became known as the “Summer of Punk,” and saw him become a huge fan-favorite.
+The storyline became known as the “Summer of Punk,” and saw him become an even bigger fan-favorite.

 Punk’s latest tweet is a rare celebration of his wrestling career.
-Since he parted ways with the sports entertainment company in 2014, he has mostly distanced himself from his legacy as an in-ring competitor there.
+Since he parted ways with the sports entertainment company in 2014, he has mostly distanced himself from his legacy as an in-ring competitor.
 He has since found success as an actor and MMA commentator.

-However, the former World Champion has been embracing the industry more since becoming a pundit for WWE Backstage, however, suggesting that he no longer holds any grudges toward the promotion.
+However, the former world champion has been embracing the industry more since becoming a pundit for Fox Sports 1’s WWE Backstage, suggesting that he no longer holds any grudges toward the promotion.
 He was involved in a dramatic lawsuit following his release, and it caused some bad blood between both parties.

 Punk’s in-ring days appear to be over, but he hasn’t ruled out lacing up his boots again.
-While he’s stated that he’d never completely rule out a return to the promotion, it’s unlikely as Vince McMahon reportedly doesn’t want to work with him again.
+While he’s stated that he’d never completely rule out returning to WWE, it’s unlikely as Vince McMahon reportedly doesn’t want to work with him again.